BelaPlatform/bela_newBlog/docs/_posts/2018-12-21-1he-2018-bela-project-roundup.md

   - "Sound Design"
   - "Installations"
 description: "Some of our favourite projects from the community this year"
-image: table-sonore/header.jpg
+image: the-2018-bela-project-roundup/header.jpg
 author: bela
 ---

 Bela has been busy, but the makers in the Bela community have been busier.
 In this post we survey a sample of the exciting projects built by the Bela community of creators.

 2018 has been a banner year for Bela.
-We've launched [three]() [new] [products], held workshops and [talks](https://loop.ableton.com/2018/program/activity/touch-code-play-creating-hybrid-physical-digital-music-instruments/) all over the world, and even built a new and expanded [website](https://bela.io).
+We've launched [three](https://blog.bela.io/2018/02/22/bela-mini-launch/) [new](https://blog.bela.io/2018/05/08/CTAG-multichannel-audio-cape/) [products](http://blog.bela.io/2018/05/02/salt-a-programmable-eurorack-syntesizer/), held [workshops](http://localhost:4000/2018/10/12/bela-AR-VR-binaural-spatial-audio/) and [talks](https://loop.ableton.com/2018/program/activity/touch-code-play-creating-hybrid-physical-digital-music-instruments/) all over the world, and even built a new and expanded [website](https://bela.io).

-The global Bela community of makers, musicians, artists, designers, researchers, tinkerers and engineers has been hard at work too, using Bela to produce inspiring, exciting, and beautiful things.
-From installations to instruments, synthesizers to sound sculptures,
+As busy as we've been, we have nothing on the global Bela community of makers, musicians, artists, designers, researchers, tinkerers and engineers.
+These creators have been using Bela to produce inspiring and exciting, and beautiful things.
+These applications range from installations to instruments, synthesizers to sound sculptures, and we continue to be amazed by them and humbled to be part of so many great projects.

-Here's some of our favourites, in no particular order.
+Here's some of our favourites from 2018.

 # Opal Rhythm Computor